 “Yeah,” Tonk Fah said.
 “She’s thinking it.”

 Denth leaned back further in his chair.
 “See, now this is exactly what I’m talking about.
-Why is it that everyone assumes that when a mercenary’s contract is over, he’s immediately going to betray them?
+Why is it that everyone assumes that when a mercenary’s contract is over, he’ll immediately betray them?
 Do other people have to deal with that?
 I mean, do you think a surgeon has that problem?
-Do people worry that the moment they’re done paying him, he’s going to laugh maniacally and cut off their toes?”
+Do people worry that the moment they’re done paying him, he’ll laugh maniacally and cut off their toes?”

 “I like cutting off toes,” Tonk Fah noted.

 “That’s different,” Denth said.
-“I mean, it makes sense for you.
+“It makes sense for you.
 Either way, you wouldn’t do it simply because your contract ran out, would you?”

-“Nah,” Tonk Fah said, smiling.
+“Nah,” Tonk Fah said.
 “Toes is toes.”
 Vivenna rolled her eyes.
 “Is there a point to this?”

 “The point is, princess,” Denth said, pointing at her.
 “You were thinking that we were going to betray you.
-Maybe rob you blind or sell you to slavery or something like that.”
+Maybe rob you blind or sell you to slavery or something.”

 “Nonsense,” Vivenna said.
+“I was thinking nothing of the sort.”

 “I’m sure,” Denth replied.
-“Why does everyone immediately assume that we’re going to stab them through the belly the moment we get an opportunity?
+“Why does everyone assume that we’ll stab them in the belly the moment we get an opportunity?
 Why does everyone assume that we’re criminals?
-Mercenary work is very respectable--it’s even legal in a good half dozen kingdoms.
+Mercenary work is very respectable--it’s legal in a good half dozen kingdoms.
 We’re just as much a part of the community as the baker or the fishmonger.”

 “Not that we pay the tax collectors,” Tonk Fah added.
-“We tend to stab them through the belly the moment we get an opportunity.”
+“We tend to stab them in the belly the moment we get an opportunity.”

-Denth smiled, and Vivenna just shook her head.
+Vivenna just shook her head.

 Denth, however, leaned forward, speaking in a more serious tone.
 “What I’m trying to say, princess, is that we’re not criminals.
 We’re employees.
 And your friend Lemks was our boss.
 Now he’s dead.
 I pretty much figure that our contract transfers to you now, if you want it.”

-Vivenna paused, feeling a slight glimmer of hope at the possibility.
+Vivenna paused, feeling a slight glimmer of hope.
 They aren’t Lemks, she thought, but they do obviously know a lot about the city.

 But, could she trust them?
-Despite Denth’s speech, she found it a little hard to trust in the motives and altruism of a couple men who killed for money.
+Despite Denth’s speech, she found it a little hard to trust in the motives and altruism of a of couple men who killed for money.

 Yet, they had come and gotten her, instead of taking advantage of Lemks’s sickness.
 Denth was right on one point--there was no reason to assume that simply because they were mercenaries, they were also thieves.